craigcitro/site/content/books.md

 reading this without balancing it out with something like Shafarevich will leave you with good technical chops and a lack of geometric intuition.

+#### *Representation Theory of Finite Groups*, by J-P Serre.
+5/5

+As with all of Serre's books, it's terse, beautiful, and worth a read.
+I don't think I ever made it through the third section.

 #### *The Big Book of Barry Ween, Boy Genius*, by Judd Winick.
 5/5

 I've read this one several times, and I thoroughly enjoy it every time.
 I